Rohan1-tech/Financial-Fraud-Risk-Engine/README.md

 Critical model risk score
 Model score is above the review threshold

 Reason codes are not causal explanations.
 They are analyst-facing summaries designed to make transaction triage easier.

+Risk Bands and Decision Policy

+The application translates fraud probability into four risk bands:

+Fraud Probability

+Risk Band

+≤ 0.25

+Low

+> 0.25 – 0.50

+Medium

+> 0.50 – 0.75

+High

+> 0.75

+Critical

+The saved decision threshold is used to determine whether a transaction is flagged for review.

+This separates:

+Model probability

+Decision threshold

+Risk-band interpretation

+Analyst explanation

+This distinction is important because a model probability is not itself an automatic business decision.

 Evaluation Metrics